-Maybe you’re promoting a new product, service, or trying to drive traffic to a landing page.
+Maybe you’re promoting a new product or service or trying to drive traffic to a landing page.
 Regardless of the goal of your marketing emails, all of your campaigns have one thing in common:

 Sounds simple, right?
-But all too often I see marketers come up with a subject line in two seconds and send out the message.
+But all too often, we see marketers rush out a subject line in two seconds and send out the message.

 The subject line is the first thing the recipient sees when they get your email.
 Just how important is it?